tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 - Preferred Label: Response.status
 - Definition: A report concept expressing controlled vocabulary values about the exit state of an execution process of a data quality Specification by an implementation.
 - SubClass Of: ReportConcept
 - Notes: The ResponseStatus is metadata, indicating if data should be present in a ResponseResult.
 Any assertion may have the values INTERNAL_PREREQUISITES_NOT_MET of EXTERNAL_PREREQUISITES_NOT_MET, indicating that no value would be present in the accompanying ResponseResult.
 Other values depend on the Assertion type.
 Thes would be RUN_HAS_RESULT for a Validation, Measure, or Isssue, and, FILLED_IN, AMENDED, or NOT_AMENDED for an Amendment.
-Additional metadata qualifying the assertion in a ReqponseResult, such as statements of uncertainy or ambiguity may be placed in the ResponseQualifier
+Additional metadata qualifying the assertion in a ReqponseResult, such as statements of uncertainy or ambiguity may be placed in the ResponseQualifier.

 ********************